 Are These the Only Symptoms of CIRS?

-The symptoms I list above are the most researched.
-But it is not an extensive list.
-CIRS patients can present with many other symptoms – the challenge is teasing apart which of the symptoms are from CIRS and which are from other conditions that you may also be suffering from.
+CIRS patients can present many other symptoms – the challenge lies in determining which symptoms are from CIRS and which are from other conditions.

 - Histamine intolerances